Karran Faucets Review & Rating Updated: March 21, 2024

 Under Magnuson-Moss, a company never has "sole and absolute discretion."

-The Act provides in very clear language that a company that offers a warranty (the "warrantor")
+The Act provides in very clear language that a company that offers a written warranty (the "warrantor")

 "…shall not indicate in any written warranty … either directly or indirectly that the decision of the warrantor is final or binding in any dispute concerning the warranty … Nor shall a warrantor state that it alone shall determine what is a defect under the agreement."
 (16 CFR § 700.8)